HansAschauer/schulplots/README.md

 ## Documentation

-You can find detailed documentation [here](https://schulplots.hans-aschauer.de).
+You can find detailed documentation [here](https://schulplots.hans-aschauer.de) (sorry, German only for now).

 ## Limitations